balancer/code-review/rate-providers/stERNRateProvider.md

 ## Conclusion
-**Summary judgment: SAFE
+**Summary judgment: SAFE**

 Overall this Rate Provider should work well in pool operations with Balancer pools.
-However it depends on the admin being trusted.They key components having an influence over the reported price are the `ReaperVaultV2` and the `ReaperStrategyStabilityPool`.
+However it depends on the admin being trusted.The key components having an influence over the reported price are the `ReaperVaultERC4626` and the `ReaperStrategyStabilityPool`.